 The Company constantly strives to conduct its business and strengthen its relationships in a dignified, distinctive and responsible manner.
-The Company lives by the ethos of Values FIRST- Fairness, Integrity, Respect, Sincerity and Transparency in all its operations and dealings.
-Towards this, the Company has adopted several polices and guidelines for ethical and transparent operation.
-These include
+The Company lives by the ethos of Values FIRST-Fairness, Integrity, Respect, Sincerity and Transparency in all its operations and dealings.
+Towards this, the Company

-- Code of conduct for board of directors and senior management - Code of conduct for prevention of insider trading - Prevention of Sexual harassment policy - Minimum standards for code of conduct regulation to regulate monitor and report trading by designated employees. - Whistle blower policy - Archival Policy - Code of practice and procedures for fair disclosure - Policy on Related Party Transactions. - Code of business conduct and ethics for other stakeholders.
+- Code of conduct for board of directors and senior management - · Code of conduct for prevention of insider trading - · Prevention of Sexual harassment policy - Minimum standards for code of conduct regulation to regulate monitor and report trading by designated employees. - · Whistle blower policy - Archival Policy - Code of practice and procedures for fair disclosure - Policy on Related Party Transactions. - Code of business conduct and ethics for other stakeholders.